Motivesoft/wordgriddle/README.md

 ## Version 0.2 (internal alpha)
 ### Must
 * Develop from branches/issues/PRs
+* Deployment instructions for new servers

+### Should
+* Have database design ideas clear

 ## Version 0.3 (limited release alpha)
 This version may go to family/friends, as a short alpha phase for feedback